elastx/elx-docs/content/en/docs/virtuozzo-paas/guides/phpmyadmin-restrict.md

 If you want to limit access to the database phpMyAdmin you can use a Apache access rule.

 ## Configuration
-1. In the Jelastic GUI, select "Config" on the database node.
+1. In the Virtuozzo PaaS GUI, select "Config" on the database node.

 2. Edit the file /conf.d/phpMyAdmin-jel.conf and make sure your `<Directory /usr/share/phpMyAdmin/>` looks like this.
 Edit the IP to the IP that should be granted access.